georgebjork/LeviathanRipBlog/README.md

 ## Purpose

-LeviathanRipBlog is a centralized platform designed for my friends and me to chronicle and revisit our Dungeons & Dragons (D&D) sessions.
+LeviathanRipBlog is a platform designed for my friends and I to chronicle and retell our Dungeons & Dragons (D&D) sessions.
 This application serves as a digital archive where game sessions can be stored, reread, and managed.

 ## Architecture

-LeviathanRipBlog is built on a robust and modern technology stack, ensuring a seamless and interactive user experience:

 - **Framework:** ASP.NET MVC on .NET 8.
 - **Front-end:** Bootstrap 5.3, Font Awesome icons, and HTMX to add interactivity.